tgalopin/html-sanitizer-bundle/README.md

 # html-sanitizer-bundle

 > This package is in beta for now, until we are confident that every aspect of security related to HTML
-> sanitization is appropriately covered.
+> sanitation is appropriately covered.

 [![Build Status](https://travis-ci.org/tgalopin/html-sanitizer-bundle.svg?branch=master)](https://travis-ci.org/tgalopin/html-sanitizer-bundle)